 Top 5 French Dishes You Must Eat While Your Visit France

 France is one of the best places to visit, from the famous Eiffel tower, the Alps Mountain Mediterranean beaches, alpine villages, and medieval cities.
-In addition, France is well known for world-class wine and delicious food.
+In addition, France is well known for world-class wine and delicious food, so ready to eat in a French dinnerware ?

 With so much culture and history, the food in France varies from one region to the other.
 Here are some internationally famous dishes that you should try out on your next visit to France.